amandahn/Groovival/README.md

 __Current Features__
 - Groovival can join and leave a user's voice channel 🎙️
-- Play a single song from a YouTube url 🎶
+- Stream a song from a YouTube url 🎶
-- A commands help list that is printed into general 🦮
+- A commands help list that is printed into a server message channel 🦮

 __Future Objectives__
 - Create commands to pause and resume music ⏯️